-CCW has made important contributions to the evolution of youth choral repertoire.
-In 2004, CCW commissioned Imant Raminsh’s opera, The Nightingale, a challenging work for children’s ensembles.
-For the tour to China in 2013, CCW commissioned Ta Qing (Wonderful Day Out With Nature) by Emmy Award-winning composer Nathan Wang, which was written and sung in Mandarin.
-CCW has also commissioned pieces by Ysaye Barnwell, Stephen Hatfield, David Brunner, and Olli Kortekangas.
+As a commissioning body, CCW has made important contributions to the evolution of youth choral repertoire, including Imant Raminsh’s 2004 opera The Nightingale; Ta Qing (Wonderful Day Out With Nature) by Emmy Award-winning composer Nathan Wang in 2013; and works by Ysaye Barnwell, Stephen Hatfield, David Brunner, and Olli Kortekangas.

-In 2012, CCW launched three programs designed to expand our engagement with a broader community of young singers and music teachers throughout metropolitan Washington, DC.
-CCW addresses the tremendous need for high-quality choral music education in DC’s under-resourced schools by offering SING DC!, an introductory vocal music program provided at no cost to the students or host schools.
-PREP Classes are designed for children ages 6-9 who love to sing but are too young to join CCW’s performing ensembles.
-Teacher Workshops offer professional development, best practices, and peer mentoring to area music teachers who want to enhance the choral ensembles in their schools.
-CCW offers scholarships so students who wish to participate in our performing ensembles are able to do so regardless of their family’s financial resources.
+In 2012, CCW launched SING DC, PREP Classes, and Teacher Workshops to expand our engagement with a broader community of young singers and music teachers.
+SING DC provides choral music education in under-resourced schools at no cost to the students or host schools.
+PREP Classes introduce our youngest students to music and choral singing.
+Teacher Workshops offer professional development, best practices, and peer mentoring to music teachers who want to enhance the choral ensembles in their schools.